-- (v) At the end of the contract: - (A) The Government will pay the contractor the amount by which the sum of fee, fixed fee, profit, or share of cost savings the contractor has earned exceeds the sum of the payments the contractor has received; or - (B) The contractor shall return to the Government the amount by which the sum of the payments the contractor has received exceeds the sum of fee, fixed fee, profit, or share of cost savings the contractor has earned.
-(What the contractor "has earned" reflects any reduction made under this or any other clause of the contract.) - (C) Environment, Safety and Health (ES&H).
-Performance failures occur if the contractor does not comply with the contract's ES&H terms and conditions, including the DOE approved contractor ISMS.
-The degrees of performance failure under which reductions of earned or fixed fee, profit, or share of cost savings will be determined are: - First Degree: Performance failures that are most adverse to ES&H. Failure to develop and obtain required DOE approval of an ISMS is considered first degree.
-The Government will perform necessary review of the ISMS in a timely manner and will not unreasonably withhold approval of the contractor's ISMS.
-The following performance failures or performance failures of similar import will be considered first degree. - 2) Type A accident (defined in DOE Order 225.1A). - Two Second Degree performance failures during an evaluation period. - 4) Second Degree: Performance failures that are significantly adverse to ES&H. They include failures to comply with an approved ISMS that result in an actual injury, exposure, or exceedence that occurred or nearly occurred but had minor practical long-term health consequences.
+- (v) At the end of the contract-- - (A) The Government will pay the Contractor the amount by which the sum of fee, fixed fee, profit, or share of cost savings the Contractor has earned exceeds the sum of the payments the Contractor has received; or - (B) The Contractor shall return to the Government the amount by which the sum of the payments the Contractor has received exceeds the sum of fee, fixed fee, profit, or share of cost savings the Contractor has earned.
+(What the Contractor 'has earned" reflects any reduction made under this or any other clause of the contract.) - (c) Environment, Safety and Health (ES&H).
+Performance failures occur if the Contractor does not comply with the contract's ES&H terms and conditions, including the DOE approved Contractor ISMS.
+The degrees of performance failure under which reductions of earned or fixed fee, profit, or share of cost savings will be determined are: - (1) First Degree: Performance failures that are most adverse to ES&H. Failure to develop and obtain required DOE approval of an ISMS is considered first degree.
+The Government will perform necessary review of the ISMS in a timely manner and will not unreasonably withhold approval of the Contractor's ISMS.
+The following performance failures or performance failures of similar import will be considered first degree. - (i) Type A accident (defined in DOE Order 225.1A). - (ii) Two Second Degree performance failures during an evaluation period. - (2) Second Degree: Performance failures that are significantly adverse to ES&H. They include failures to comply with an approved ISMS that result in an actual injury, exposure, or exceedence that occurred or nearly occurred but had minor practical long-term health consequences.
 They also include breakdowns of the Safety Management System.
-The following performance failures or performance failures of similar import will be considered second degree: - 5) Type B accident (defined in DOE Order 225.1A). - 6) Non-compliance with an approved ISMS that results in a near miss of a Type A or B accident.
-A near miss is a situation in which an inappropriate action occurs, or a necessary action is omitted, but does not result in an adverse effect. - 7) Failure to mitigate or notify DOE of an imminent danger situation after discovery, where such notification is a requirement of the contract.
+The following performance failures or performance failures of similar import will be considered second degree: - (i) Type B accident (defined in DOE Order 225.1A). - (ii) Non-compliance with an approved ISMS that results in a near miss of a Type A or B accident.
+A near miss is a situation in which an inappropriate action occurs, or a necessary action is omitted, but does not result in an adverse effect. - (iii) Failure to mitigate or notify DOE of an imminent danger situation after discovery, where such notification is a requirement of the contract. - (3) Third Degree: Performance failures that reflect a lack of focus on improving ES&H. They include failures to comply with an approved ISMS that result in potential breakdown of the System.
+The following performance failures or performance failures of similar import will be considered third degree: